Four Women, One Cause.

 I can't be sure of exactly how long Sarah ran, but she ran strong.
 I do know that the rotation became Jill, Amy, Sarah, then myself.

-At about 2:00pm (18 hours into the run and 33.5 hours of my own awakeness), the "funny girl" stuff started to happen.
-The run was being "skyped" (is that a verb now, like "googling" is a verb??) and I was performing for the audience as was everyone else.
+At about 2:00pm (18 hours into the run and 33.5 hours of my own awakeness), the "funny-delirious" stuff started to happen.
+The run was being "skyped" (is that a verb now?) and I was performing for the audience as was everyone else.
 The delirium had started to rear it's ugly head which makes me laugh at extremely inappropriate times and makes me more "preachy" with my opinions.
 Some of the people around me were either laughing with me, or taking things personally (which, I covered my butt by making a blanket "apology" before the run - just in case things got ugly!).
 Here are some highlights from the streamed footage (just scroll down from the black screen).

 As I turned up the speed to 7.2mph, I looked in front of me and I immediately recognized my sweet Shelleigh.
 She stood there in the glowing lights with her family and we immediately connected.
 I got goosebumps.
 Here, right in front of me, was someone who knew the true reason behind it all.
 The music was so loud, I couldn't hear what anyone was saying, but I could read what she said, "Thank you".
 It all became even more real for me.
 I set my pace at 7.4 mph for a good 10 minutes then put myself back between 7.0 and 7.3mph for the remainder of my run.